ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 ## Credits

 - All icons have been created by EvaZioNe ([Discord Server](https://discord.com/invite/pYVKCZR) + [Steam Group](https://steamcommunity.com/groups/Nebula_Perks))
-- *This is a heavily enhanced and feature-packed version of Netruk44’s original randomiser tool, with more perks, options, and customisation.*
+- *This is a heavily enhanced and feature-packed version of Netruk44’s original randomiser tool.*